 It has long been recognized that incorporating a number of international students within the UC Berkeley student body will bring a diversity of background and experience to the classroom and to the life of the campus that will enrich and broaden the educational, cultural, and social experience for all students.
 Just as Berkeley places a priority on its students studying abroad, the presence of international students on campus is likewise important, given the increasing trends of internationalization and the increasing flow of people, culture, goods, capital, and technology across national boundaries.
 In the same way, incorporating a number of domestic out-of-state students into the student body also serves to enrich the college experience for all students.
 On the other hand, UC Berkeley, as a state-supported institution, has a responsibility to serve the people of California and to provide educational opportunities to California's young people.
-Admission to Berkeley for California residents -- especially in light of the added enrollment pressure that will be created by Tidal Wave II -- is not an unreasonable public policy goal.
+Admission to Berkeley is a much sought after public resource, and reserving all or most of the places at Berkeley for California residents - especially in light of the added enrollment pressure that will be created by Tidal Wave II - is not an unreasonable public policy goal.
 The challenge is to find the proper balance between these competing desiderata.